-Analysts project Sales, EBITDA, 3-year order pipeline based on a company’s recent results and announcements.
+Analysts project Sales, EBITDA, and 3-year order pipelines based on a company’s recent results and announcements.
 Their recommendations will be based on these anchored figures and they go on adjusting and readjusting their initial data as and when they gather further information about the company.
-This kind of anchoring is done in case of analyst’s forecasts, budget process, P/E (Price Earnings Ratio) adjustments for risk and use of share prices – high/low.
+This kind of anchoring is done in the case of analyst forecasts, budget processes, P/E (Price Earnings Ratio) adjustments for risk and use of share prices – high/low.

-In a negotiation process, anchoring is used as a tool by giving first set of expectations or estimates.
-The buyer starts with an extreme low price and seller starts with an extreme high price and they go on adjusting the price as the situation demands.
-Later, the discussions and negotiation revolve around the initial data.
+In a negotiation process, anchoring is used as a tool by giving the first set of expectations or estimates.
+The buyer starts with an extremely low price and the seller starts with an extremely high price and they go on adjusting the price as the situation demands.
+Later, the discussions and negotiations revolve around the initial data.

-To avoid anchoring trap, it is first important to be aware of this trap when the big decisions are made .
+To avoid the anchoring trap, it is first important to be aware of this trap when the big decisions are made.
 Understanding in what forms anchoring can appear and in what decision making situations it can be present helps in building the first guard against it.
-However, to ensure that the decision making process is not guided by anchors, executives can take a different starting point and view the issue at hand from multiple perspectives.
+However, to ensure that the decision-making process is not guided by anchors, executives can take a different starting point and view the issue at hand from multiple perspectives.
 Involving people with different thinking styles can bring fresh ideas and keep the anchors away from discussions.

 Loss aversion is a human tendency to prefer avoiding losses than acquiring gains.
-According to prospect theory ‘losses loom larger than gains’; a loss has typically two and a half times the impact of the gain of the same magnitude.
+According to prospect theory, ‘losses loom larger than gains’; a loss has typically two and a half times the impact of a gain of the same magnitude.

-In an experiment with 130 customers, it was found that a price increase of $200 was viewed differently depending on whether it was considered as an increase in loss or reduction in gains.
-In first case, customers were put on a wait list for 2 months for a new model of a car.
-The dealer who was selling the car at list price, increased the price by $200.
-71% customers felt this was unfair.
-In the second case, a dealer who was selling the car at a discount of $200 below the list price, started selling at the list price after shortage.
-While the monetary effect was the same in both cases, only 42% customers considered this as unfair in the second case.
+In an experiment with 130 customers, it was found that a price increase of $200 was viewed differently depending on whether it was considered as an increase in loss or a reduction in gains.
+In the first case, customers were put on a waitlist for 2 months for a new model of a car.
+The dealer who was selling the car at list price increased the price by $200.
+71% of customers felt this was unfair.
+In the second case, a dealer who was selling the car at a discount of $200 below the list price started selling at the list price after the shortage.
+While the monetary effect was the same in both cases, only 42% of customers considered this as unfair in the second case.

-Loss aversion leads to status quo bias in decision making where people prefer maintaining the status quo to avoid losses .
+Loss aversion leads to status quo bias in decision making where people prefer maintaining the status quo to avoid losses.
 Status quo bias can lead to poor strategic decisions where executives avoid making decisions because of their aversion to loss.
 For example, executives can be slow in responding to competitors’ price cuts thinking that it will lead to profit erosion.
 As a result, the aggressive competitor might gain a large market share in the interim.
-The status quo bias can also lead to delays in adoption of new technologies which can become a game changer but is not yet proven and tested.
-A rigorous analysis which looks at risks of not making a decision can help in dealing with status quo bias.
+The status quo bias can also lead to delays in the adoption of new technologies which can become a game changer but are not yet proven and tested.
+A rigorous analysis which looks at the risks of not making a decision can help in dealing with the status quo bias.

-Mental accounting is a set of cognitive operations used by individuals and households to organise, evaluate and keep track of financial activities .
-Imagine two business people who leave the same hotel at the exact time to catch different flights at the same airport.
-By coincidence, their flights are scheduled to depart at the exactly same time.
+Mental accounting is a set of cognitive operations used by individuals and households to organise, evaluate and keep track of financial activities.
+Imagine two business people who leave the same hotel at the exact same time to catch different flights from the same airport.
+By coincidence, their flights are scheduled to depart at the exact same time.
 Both take taxis and get caught in traffic.
 They both arrive at the airport at the same time, thirty minutes after the scheduled departure time.
 Both rush to their gates.
 Mr A finds that his flight has left at the scheduled time.
 Ms B finds that her flight has left the gate, but just two minutes ago.
-In fact it was just heading down the runway, when she was at the appointed gate.
+In fact, it was just heading down the runway when she was at the appointed gate.